-The results from this study demonstrate the promise of this technique for quantitative non-invasive assessment of fibrosis and attenuation in volunteers and patients with chronic liver disease.
-The ability for this Velacur[TM] prototype, to discriminate between healthy volunteers and patients with liver disease is comparable to FibroScan[®], used in current clinical practice.
-All AUROCs were greater than 0.85 for both fibrosis and attenuation measurements.
+The results from this study demonstrate the promise of this technique for quantitative noninvasive assessment of elasticity and attenuation in volunteers and patients with chronic liver disease.
+The ability for this VelacurTM prototype, to discriminate between healthy volunteers and patients with liver disease is comparable to FibroScan®, used in current clinical practice.

-There is excellent concordance between Velacur elasticity and MRE, at 0.80.
+There is excellent concordance between Velacur elasticity and MRE, at 0.78.
 The correlation between Velacur attenuation and MRI-PDFF results is also excellent.